Nursery Street from Sixth Street to Lakefield Drive

 Sidewalks are an important part of Burnaby’s transportation network.
 They connect our neighbourhoods and provide a safe, accessible and comfortable option for people walking and rolling to meet their daily needs.
 They support community health, improve access for people using wheelchairs, scooters and strollers, and provide a climate-friendly travel option.

-How were these streets chosen?
+How are streets chosen?

 Sidewalk design